The producer and director around a pool table, bills on the side, the writer laughs maniacally from the room with grips of cash in his hands.

 the gravitational turbulence on its stabilizers, a warship wrenching

+from it's dock.
 A slow turning wheel wrapped around a tall

 spire, top and bottom the same and dotted with array for communication, a